 Do not take these just for granted and when persisting, take some action.
-Be sure to know if those illnesses could be work related.
-Take a few days off and when the symptoms disappear, note that it probably is work related.
+Be sure to know if those illnesses could be work-related.
+Take a few days off and when the symptoms disappear, note that it probably is work-related.
 In this case you need to look in the mirror and ask yourself what you do not like in your work.

 Psychological consequences of stress

 Not only the physical, but surely the mental problems can be a result of long-term stress.
-Often these are accompanied by the physical symptoms and thus form an overall picture.
-For example, one of the things that results from stress is uncertainty.
+Often these are accompanied by physical symptoms and thus form an overall picture.
+For example, one of the things that result from stress is uncertainty.
 This is common in people under long pressure.
 They often fear that they are not doing well.

 Chronic stress negatively affects your psychological well-being.
 Chronic stress can disrupt your brain.
 Different areas of the brain do not work as normal or are even damaged due to long-term stress.
-Among other things, stress has a negative influence on our rational and emotional system.
+Among other things, stress has a negative influence on our rational and emotional systems.

 Stress can therefore play a role in the development of mood disorders (such as depression) and anxiety disorders.
 Stress can also be a trigger that leads to psychotic complaints.
-When stress continues to accumulate for a long time, you eventually become exhausted and over-strain can result in a burnout.
+When stress continues to accumulate for a long time, you eventually become exhausted and over-strain can result in burnout.

 You feel dejected

 For example, someone with stress is afraid of making mistakes at work.
 This fear can also occur in daily life.
 For example in home situations.
 Have I turned the gas off?
-In addition, a general depressed feeling is also a typical result of stress.
+In addition, a generally depressed feeling is also a typical result of stress.
 This has almost the same symptoms as mild depression.
 It may be that you don’t feel like doing anything anymore, or that you no longer get pleasure from things that you used to enjoy.

 Still enjoy the same things?

 How can this depression be expressed in concrete terms?
-That is of course important to know, because depression is a fairly general concept.
+That is of course important to know because depression is a fairly general concept.
 The following example may make it clear.
 Suppose, for example, that you enjoy watching movies all your life.
 At some point, however, you don’t like watching movies anymore.
-This may then have to do with a stress.
+This may then have to do with stress.
 You can no longer enjoy things that you used to like.

 You will be irritable

 Irritability is also common.
 For example, it is possible that people with long-term stress get angry very quickly.
 This is because they are no longer in control of emotions.
-This allows them to behave very inappropriate in situations where this is not necessary.
+This allows them to behave very inappropriately in situations where this is not necessary.
 Panic attacks and crying bumps are also typical consequences of long-term stress.
 So stress can be very serious and for that reason you should always watch out.
-Always try to be there on time, so you reduce the chance of real big problems.
+Always try to be there on time, so you reduce the chance of really big problems.